kchinset/kchinset.github.io/README.md

 Download ISO file from trusted source.
 I got mine from mit.edu.

-Generate sha256 checksum of file using the command `shasum -a 256 filepath` in terminal.
+Generate sha256 checksum of file using the command `Get-FilePath 'filepath'` in Windows Powershell.

 - Compare result to verified checksum on the Arch Linux wiki.

 ## Part 2: Setup Virtual Machine

-Using VMware Fusion 12.1.2
+Using VMware Workstation 17

 - Create new virtual machine using ISO download.
 - Select `Other Linux 5.x kernel 64-bit` as the operating system.
-- Select `UEFI` boot option.
-- In VM settings, change memory to 2048 MB and disk size to 20 GB.
+- Allocate 20 GB to disk size and change memory to 2048 MB.
 -